Travel Cures All Ills – How Sri Lanka Opened My Mind to Medical Tourism

 It seems like a way for travellers to get the best of both worlds; a trusted doctor who knocks out nose jobs for peanuts, plus a nice holiday relaxing on a beach after the treatment – surely better than convalescing in a grim hospital back in grey Blighty.

 Anyone who has seen Michael Moore’s excellent documentary about healthcare around the world will remember that as well as Cuba being a great holiday destination, the country has an amazing health care system that puts the US to shame.
 Watching Sicko makes you question why we have such a preconceived notion of ‘Western’ countries leading the world when it comes to wellness and underlines the fact that our snobbery about the development level of other countries can be misinformed at best.

 All this certainly made the idea of tackling my own health concerns overseas far more acceptable and enticing in principle but until very recently I didn’t give the topic any real thought.

 But looking back, my lifestyle was conspiring to make me an obvious candidate for medical tourism since birth: I’ve travelled a lot, was born to parents from 2 different countries (England and Egypt) and also lived overseas for a spell – so I’m used to putting myself in the hands of people in other countries and always have been.

 I’m also happy doing a lot of the day to day bodily upkeep that most people reserve for before and after their hols, while I’m away.

 I find I have more time when I’m abroad, and prices are often lower, so I’ve had my hair dyed in Cambodia, experienced colonics in Canada, and tried everything from facials and pedicures to massages and Turkish baths all over the world.
+I’ve even done a week-long juice retreat in Portugal.
 In total I’ve probably been to spas in over 30 different countries and counting.

 I figure the trifecta that unknowingly set me up for combining holidays with health has been building for years, and is as follows: